Aluok/IntroductionToPhp/Command/README.md

  Do not authorise the access to the admin section without the right to do so.
  6. Add the function to send a mail via contact.
  7. Improve the existing by using objects.
- 8. Improve the security by using a front-end controller.
+ 8. Improve the security and the experience by using a front-end controller.
+ 9. Create a 404 and a 500 error pages.
+ 10. Translate all the application to english.